litanda/SolarlikePeakbagging/Freqency_list_for_3642_kepler_RGB_stars-APJSxxxxx/README.txt

-The csv file contains radial mode frequencies of 3,624 Kepler RGB stars.
+The csv file contains radial mode frequencies of 3,624 Kepler RGB stars in a recently submitted paper.

 Columns:
 KIC: KIC ID